-When a lender becomes aware of mortgage fraud, they must report the findings surrounding the discovery to the Quality Assurance and Lender Oversight Division at the National OfficeSFHGLD.Compliance@usda.gov.
-National Office information is in Appendix 4 of this Handbook.
-The following information should be included:Include the following information:
+When a lender becomes aware of mortgage fraud, they must report the findings surrounding the discovery to the Quality Assurance and Lender Oversight Division at SFHGLD.Compliance@usda.gov.
+The following information should be included:

-- Provide the name, email address, and telephone number of the company point of contact of the case reported; - Indicate if the fraud involves origination or servicing of the loan; - Indicate the originating lender (underwriting lender) and/or servicing lender, as applicable. .-Include the lender's federal tax identification number and the lender loan number;
+- Provide the name, email address, and telephone number of the company point of contact of the case reported; - Indicate if the fraud involves origination or servicing of the loan; - Indicate the originating lender (underwriting lender) and/or servicing lender, as applicable.
+Include the lender's federal tax identification number and the lender loan number;

-- Agency borrower identification;

-- Property street, city, state, and zip code;

-- A ddDetailed description of findings; and

-- Identify the mortgage broker, loan officer, appraiser, closing agent, real estate agents, etc., as applicable.
+- Agency borrower identification; - Property street, city, state, and zip code; - A detailed description of findings; and - Identify the mortgage broker, loan officer, appraiser, closing agent, real estate agents, etc., as applicable.

-- •